AditiV05/cafe-scrapbook/README.md

 ### 🎲 "Surprise Me" Interaction
 Randomly highlights a café from the current filter set and scrolls it into view — a lightweight discovery aid for indecisive users.

+### 🐱 Pixel Barista Mascot
+A custom pixel-art barista that follows you across the experience as a recurring "café guide."
+Built as a reusable component with `mood` and `size` props — the mascot's glow halo adapts to context (cosy, chill, playful, night).
+Adds personality and product polish without compromising usability.
+Small detail, big difference.

 ### 🧭 Clean Routing
 SPA navigation via React Router with clean URLs (`/cafe/:id`) and natural back-navigation.